Updated on August 23, 2022

 The eligibility for retirement benefits depends on the type of the savings plan.
 Let’s take a look at Social Security spousal benefits and military retirement benefits:

-Social Security spousal benefits.
 Your spouse is entitled to your Social Security spousal benefits if you have been married for at least 10 years and meet other eligibility requirements.
-The amount of spousal benefits are based on you and your spouse’s work history.
+The amount of spousal benefits are based on your and your spouse’s work histories.

-Military retirement benefits.
-These benefits are based on how long you served in the Armed Forces during your marriage.
+The division of military retirement benefits are based on how long you or your spouse served in the Armed Forces during your marriage.

-How to Determine if My Spouse Has Retirement?
+How Can I Determine If My Spouse Has Retirement?

 How Can I Keep My Retirement Benefits During a Texas Divorce?

 Since retirement accounts are usually the couple’s most valuable asset, many spouses want to keep their benefits during a divorce proceeding.
-There are two options to keep your retirement assets upon divorce:
+There are several options to keep your retirement assets upon divorce:

-Exchange.
 Another option to keep your retirement benefits is by giving your spouse other assets in exchange for the retirement benefits of the same value.
+The retirement account can stay with the spouse whose name is on it, while the other spouse receives another property or asset that offsets his or her percentage of ownership in the retirement account.

-That way, you get to keep your retirement benefits during a divorce.
-It is best to consult with a skilled divorce attorney to help you protect your assets, including retirement accounts, during a Texas divorce.
+Every divorce is unique to the couple and the circumstances involved, but hammering out a division of retirement assets that bypasses financial penalties and that maximizes your return can help secure your financial future.
+It is best to consult with a skilled Gatesville divorce attorney to help you protect your assets, including retirement accounts, during a Texas divorce

 Contact a Gatesville Divorce Attorney for a Free Consultation

-Schedule a free initial consultation with our Gatesville divorce lawyers at The Law Office of Brett H. Pritchard to determine if your spouse is entitled to your retirement benefits and help you protect your assets.
+Schedule a FREE initial consultation with our Gatesville divorce lawyers at The Law Office of Brett H. Pritchard to determine if your spouse is entitled to your retirement benefits and to help you protect your assets.
+Contact us online or call us at (254) 781-4222 today.